Trans-Code/organizer-manual/after_the_event/README.md

 3. What was the most important thing you discovered during the workshop?
 4. How can we make Django Girls better?

-Just send it to us at hello@djangogirls.org :)
+Just send it to us at info@trans-code.org :)

-#### Share what you learn in the Django Girls Organizers group
+#### Share what you learn in the Trans*Code Team group

-If you want to, you can also share everything with the Django Girls Organizer group you already have access to.
+If you want to, you can also share everything in the Trans*Code Team group you already have access to.
 We're sure that other organizers will appreciate it to!

 #### Consider writing a blog post

 Share with the world how awesome it was!
-Consider following [Warsaw](http://blog.djangogirls.org/post/103157984293/django-girls-warsaw-8th-november-2014) and [Kraków](http://blog.djangogirls.org/post/103486728303/django-girls-krakow-11th-november-2014) describing your whole event on our blog.
+Consider following [this retrospective](http://trans-code.org/looking-back-at-the-first-transcode/) in describing your  even, and then post either on your own blog, or let us know and we'll post it on ours.
+At least let us know about so we can share it as well.
 It's a nice way to say thank you to everyone, re-live memories and show your event to the world.
-If you're planning on organizing another Django Girls event in the future, this will also help you to attract sponsors -- you can just send them a link to convince them that Django Girls in your city is awesome!
+If you're planning on organizing another Trans\*Code event in the future, this will also help you to attract sponsors -- you can just send them a link to convince them that Trans\*Code in your city is awesome!

-We would be happy to publish it -- just let us know.
-You know where to find us :)

 ## Next editions

-If you plan to organize next edition of Django Girls in your city, you will need to let us know, so that:
+If you plan to organize next edition of Trans*Code in your city, you will need to let us know, so that:
 * we know it is happening :)
-* we will setup a new website for you (with the same address) - **please do not change old website after the event** - it will cause more extra work for us and we will not have previous events listed nicely on our "Event" page.
-We also associate some stats after each finished event, so changing you old website will cause trouble for us.
+* we can help you plan and publicize the next event.